A look inside Kanye West's 'Famous' exhibition

 Kim Kardashian West even played a role, carving a certain part of her anatomy to just the right size.

-The piece is nothing short of impressive, but the backlash, unsurprisingly, has been Swift (pun intended).
+The piece is nothing short of impressive, but the backlash, unsurprisingly, has been swift (pun intended).
 Many online critics have asked, "Is this art?"

 Art and perception